Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 If someone says they have never broken production, I do not treat the sentence itself as a fail.
 I ask what they have operated, how releases worked, what incidents they helped investigate, and what near misses changed their practice.

-The useful signal comes from proximity to consequences and the ability to learn from them, not guilt.
+The useful signal comes from proximity to consequences and the ability to learn from them rather than guilt.

 For a junior engineer, a developer without deployment access, or someone working in a tightly controlled environment, an equivalent story may be a failed test rollout, a support escalation, a defect caught before release, or an incident they helped diagnose rather than caused.